 2014 – Meeting between the Presidents of Brazil and Mexico during the CELAC Summit, in Santiago (Chile)

 2014 – President Dilma Rousseff visits Mexico.

 2015 – Meeting between the Presidents of Brazil and Mexico during the CELAC Summit in San José (Costa Rica)

-2015 – First Meeting for the broadening of the Brazil-Mexico Economic Complementation Agreement No. 53 (ACE 53) (Mexico City, November 10-12)
+2015 – First meeting for the expansion of the Economic Complementation Agreement No. 53 (ACE 53) (Mexico City, November 10-12)

-2018 – Fourth Brazil-Mexico Binational commission (Brasilia, October 16-17)
+2018 – Fourth Meeting of the Brazil-Mexico Binational Commission (Brasilia, October 16-17)